PDXPythonPirates/python-practice-problems/README.md

 A collection of practice problems and other resources to level up your Python skills!

 ## The problems
 Problem sets are arranged by topic and are linked below.
-Each problem set lists the problems and provides 1) a [repl](https://replit.com/) that you can fork to practice on your own, and 2) a solution [repl](https://replit.com/) so you can see and run some code that solves the problem.
+Each problem set lists the problems and provides 1) a [Colaboratory notebook](https://colab.research.google.com) where you can develop code in your browser, and 2) a solution [notebook](https://colab.research.google.com) so you can see and run some code that solves the problem.
 All solutions are written in Python 3.
 [I](https://github.com/bhlmn) am not the author of most of these problems, and have provided credit when I'm not!

 **The basics**
 1. [Printing](./problem_sets/print.md)